homelinen/bdaybash-candle-blower/README.md

 It's really not worth looking at again.

+## Controls ##

+As specified in the BDayBash rules, the controls are simply:
+* LEFT and RIGHT arrow key
+* Space bar

+## Objective ##

+Blow out all the candles within 5 seconds.

 ## What I Would Do Next ##

 1. Nicer Art
 2. A background
 3. Display when the player has lost
+4. Add some instructions to the index page

 ## (Un)License ##